 An example of applying of this analysis is an evaluation of flatness of surface plate.
 Firstly, the coordinate system must be set to the plate position defined by three reference points ABC.
 Then the flatness deviations of the surface plate are expressed by Z coordinates of the survey points.

 The analysis is also possible to use for an evaluation of straightness.
 If the X-axis is aligned with the evaluated line defined by two reference points AB, the straightness deviations of this line are expressed by Y and Z coordinates of the survey points.

 Users can also use an internal analysis of the geodetic network and investigate interrelationships among the network points regardless of the network position.
 Length and angular variables and their standard deviations are determined by this internal analysis (Fig. 2).
 In this way the size and shape of objects measured within the geodetic network can be simply described.

 Using the statistical hypothesis testing, a critical value is determined for each coordinate difference (for each point movement).
 If the point movement exceeds its critical value (Fig. 7), it is considered to be statistically significant and is graphically marked (by red arrows, see Fig. 5).

 Similar testing is carried out for internal analysis of movements (Fig. 9).
 There are evaluated the differences of length and angular variables between two time epochs.
 For example, this internal analysis can be used for statistical evaluation of tunnel convergence measurement.

 Software documentation is published only in Czech language.

-EasyNET Analyser Demo is provided only for scientific and educational purposes, i.e. it cannot be used for commercial purposes.
-This demo version analyses no more than 7 network points.
+EasyNET Analyser Non-commercial is provided only for scientific and educational purposes, i.e. it cannot be used for commercial purposes.
+This version analyses any number of network points.